Guyco070/Food-recipes-from-products---android-App/README.md

 * The application is intended for use in the Hebrew language.

-* An end to end video will be uploaded soon.
+* Link to the end to end video - https://drive.google.com/file/d/19Vdt2qTgr952Gfri7tZY9gCDi6OTXrMI/view?usp=sharing.

 * Notes:
   1) Self-learning without prior knowledge of Android Studio / FireBase / Java / XML.